yasskin/github-user/README.md

-*Objective*: Uses concatenation, minification, and runs the browserify package. | X *Objective*: Users gulp build and clean tasks. | X *Objective*: Runs the development server with live reloading. | X *Objective*: Runs JSHint. | --
+*Objective*: Uses concatenation, minification, and runs the browserify package. | X *Objective*: Users gulp build and clean tasks. | X *Objective*: Runs the development server with live reloading. | X *Objective*: Runs JSHint. | X
-*Objective*: Automatically includes Bower dependencies as vendor.min.js and vendor.css. | --
-*Objective*: READMe provides setup instructions, including storing an API key in the variable `exports.apiKey`. | X *Objective*: The app includes at least 2 JavaScript files. | X *Objective*: `exports` is used successfully in at least one JavaScript file. | X *Objective*: dependencies are managed with npm and Bower. | X *Objective*:  The app includes a gulp-based asset pipeline with a development server. | X
+*Objective*: Automatically includes Bower dependencies as vendor.min.js and vendor.css. | X *Objective*: README provides setup instructions, including how to store an API key in the variable `exports.apiKey`. | X *Objective*: The app includes at least 2 JavaScript files. | X *Objective*: Keyword `exports` is used successfully in at least one JavaScript file. | X *Objective*: Dependencies are managed with npm and Bower. | X *Objective*: The app includes a gulp-based asset pipeline with a development server. | X

 * _Epicodus JavaScript Coursework is viewable at:_
 https://www.learnhowtoprogram.com/javascript